phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v6alpha
 .. autofunction:: v6delta

+.. rubric:: Convert cartesian to spherical and vice-versa

 Use the following two functions to convert between cartesian and spherical representations of a ``V6`` vector.

 .. autofunction:: v6c2s
 .. autofunction:: v6s2c

+.. rubric:: Cross product and dot product

 The cross product and dot product of two ``V6`` vector use ``v6cross`` and ``v6dot`` respectively.